Frankenstein in popular culture: Universal Pictures

 The first sound adaptation of the story, Frankenstein (1931), was produced by Universal Pictures, directed by James Whale, and starred Boris Karloff as the creature.
 The film has been selected for preservation in the United States National Film Registry.
 Its sequel, The Bride of Frankenstein (1935) was also directed by Whale with Karloff as the Creature.
-It was followed by Son of Frankenstein (1939), the last of the three films with Boris Karloff as the Creature.
+It was followed by Son of Frankenstein (1939), the last of the three films with Karloff as the Creature.
 The Ghost of Frankenstein (1942) marked the Universal series' descent into B movie territory; later efforts by the studio combined two or more monsters, culminating in the comedy Abbott and Costello Meet Frankenstein.
 The later Universal films in which the Monster appears (and the actors who played him) are: